Shavahatli/Covid-Data-Analysis/README.md

 # Covid-Data-Analysis

 ## About
 This project looks at the spread of the COVID-19 virus across the US regions over the last two years.
 The graph below shows the results.
-Check out [here](Covid_19_Final_Project_2022.ipynb) for the project code.
+The project code can be viewed [here](https://nbviewer.org/github/Shavahatli/Covid-Data-Analysis/blob/main/Covid_19_Final_Project_2022.ipynb).

 ![](Covid19.png)